eth-cscs/abcpy/doc/source/getting_started.rst

 ~~~~~~~~~~~~~~~~~~

-ABCpy also supports inference when co-occuring datasets are available.
+ABCpy also supports inference when co-occurring datasets are available.
 To illustrate how this is implemented, we
-will consider the example from `Probabilistic Dependency between Random Variables`_ section and extend it for co-occuring datasets,
+will consider the example from `Probabilistic Dependency between Random Variables`_ section and extend it for co-occurring datasets,
 when we also have data for final scholarships given out by the school to the students in addition to the final grade of a student.

 .. image:: network1.png